 Every action involves one or more changes.
 A change is connected to an action, a field (name, type, content, or trash), and a value for that field.

 When you look at a card's history, you are looking at the history view of that card.
-Like any views, you can use "history" in inclusion or via the RESTful Web API.
+Like any views, you can use "history" in nesting or via the RESTful Web API.
 But the most common way to navigate to histories is via "view > history" on a card menu.

 On each history view you will see a list of acts on the card.
 These are acts that involve actions on the card itself on on cards included by the card.
 Within each act you will see a short summary of the changes involved in each action associated with that act.
 You can use the triangle on the right to expand the act and see a much more complete version of the changes.